yushchenko/site/content/articles/0002_site_from_scratch_1_the_first_page.md

 id:     site-from-scratch-1-the-first-page
 title:  Site from Scratch 1: The First Page
-date:   July 31, 2010
+date:   July 23, 2010
 tags:   site,development
-status: draft
+status: published

 ### Introduction

 In building site, as in any other business, it's hard to begin from the blank.
-To simplify the process I'm going to start creating only one page with only one paragraph of text.
+To simplify the process I'm going to start creating only one page with only one paragraph of the text.
 Nothing can be simplier, isn't it?
 So the step is going to be short and easy.

 On the other hand, it's important to start in the right direction